merlinfuchs/embed-generator/README.md

 This describes the easiest way to self host an instance of Embed Generator by creating a single binary that contains both the backend and frontend.

+You can find prebuilt binaries of the server with the frontend files included [here](https://github.com/merlinfuchs/embed-generator/releases/latest).

 ### Build the app (frontend)

 You can download NodeJS and NPM from [nodejs.org](https://nodejs.org/en/download/).